-You can now enter your Raspberry Pi ip address with port set to '4000' example.
+You can now enter your Raspberry Pi IP address with the port set to ‘4000’ example.

-You will get Jekyll running with it's stock setup on you web browser.
+You will get Jekyll running with its stock setup on your web browser.

 You can edit the

-_config.yml and customise the website.
-You can read the Jekyll documentation and learn more about customization over here.
+_config.yml and customize the website.
+You can read the It documentation and learn more about customization over here.

-You can deploy your static website that we just created using 'Glynn' or 'Git', It depends all over you.
+You can deploy your static website that we just created using ‘Glynn’ or ‘Git’, It depends all on you.

 Now we have Jekyll installed on our Raspberry Pi.
 Thanks for reading and feel free to subscribe using RSS.
-If you have any problem feel free to leave a comment below, You can also join our IRC Channel '#revryl' on freenode servers.
+If you have any problem feel free to leave a comment below.